Yahia-kilany/DatabaseProject/README.md

 Or, **run the web app**:
 `flask run`

-text
 (or use `gunicorn` for production as configured in `render.yaml`)

 ---

-## Technologies Used
+## 🛠️ Technologies Used

 - Python (Flask, pandas, mysql-connector-python)
 - MySQL/MariaDB
-- Data scraping and cleaning scripts
+- Jupyter Notebooks for data processing
-- SQL for relational database design
+- SQL for relational database design and queries

 ---

-## Repository Structure
+## 📁 Repository Structure
 ```
 .
 ├── data/                                 # Data scraping and cleanup notebooks